apache/paimon/docs/content/_index.md

 # Apache Paimon

-Apache Paimon(incubating) is a lake format that enables building a Realtime Lakehouse Architecture with Flink and Spark for both streaming and batch operations.
+Apache Paimon is a lake format that enables building a Realtime Lakehouse Architecture with Flink and Spark for both streaming and batch operations.
 Paimon innovatively combines lake format and LSM (Log-structured merge-tree) structure, bringing realtime streaming updates into the lake architecture.